Learn how to improve your FICO score

 Your FICO score is made up of the following:

-It is important that you order and review the reports from each of the bureaus because different reports may contain different sets of information or errors which could affect your FICO credit score negatively.
-For example, a settled medical collection may appear on your Experian report, but may be shown as “in collection” with TransUnion and Experian.
+It is important that you order and review the reports from each of the bureaus because different credit files may contain different sets of information or errors, which could affect your FICO credit score negatively.
+For example, a settled medical collection may appear on your Experian report but may be shown as “in collection” with TransUnion and Experian.